bassimeledath/pyspark-docker/README.md

 chmod +x stop.sh
 ```

-## Workflow (IMPORTANT)
+# Workflow (IMPORTANT)

 The following is a typical workflow for using this Dockerized Jupyter environment:

 1. Start the Docker container using the start.sh script.
+2. Add jupyter notebooks to the notebooks directory and data to the data directory as needed.
-2. Access the Jupyter Notebook in your browser at http://localhost:8889.
+3. Access the Jupyter Notebook in your browser at http://localhost:8889.
-3. Install a package using the install_package.sh script.
+4. Install a package using the install_package.sh script.
-4. Stop the Docker container using the stop.sh script.
+5. Stop the Docker container using the stop.sh script.